 - Adventure programs facilitator

-Service positions include volunteers interested in doing service projects or adopting a park or greenway.
-These positions are generally created as an individual or group approaches DPR with interest in doing a specific service project.
-Some service positions and opportunities include trail assistance, Eagle Scout or scouting troop projects, and Adopt-A-Park / Adopt-A-Trail.
+Service positions include volunteers interested in doing service and improvement projects or adopting a park or greenway.
+These positions are generally created as an individual or group approaches DPR with interest in doing a specific service or improvement project.
+Some service positions and opportunities include trail assistance, landscaping, spreading materials such as mulch and sand, and the Adopt-A-Park / Adopt-A-Trail program.

 Durham Community Trail Watch